albertotirla/autoaccess/README.md

 However, this has its own disadvantages:

 * it's not cross-platform.
 Because it relyes too much on native code, that approach to accessible automation will remain only for android
 * no accessible frontends have been developed for it as of now.
-Of course there will always be things like luastudio, but their interface is accessible to blind users no more than 10%, I'd estimate, and even that is by accident, not design.
+Of course there will always be things like luastudio, but their interface is accessible to blind and otherwise disabled users no more than 10%, I'd estimate, and even that is by accident, not design.

 So, having that in mind, I had basically two choices.
 Either I would develop an accessible frontend to sl4a and limit my self to android, or try to make it as cross-platform as possible, so here we are, with this beginning of an app.

+## environment, building, etc

+###programming language and tools used

+This application is written in c# or csharp as it's informally known, a programming language developed and founded by microsoft.
+Since it's written in the .net ecosystem, it makes use of several libraries and paradigms available in the .net core, like file IO, asyncronous programming principles, etc.
+I also based my app around xamarin.forms and the companion pluggin, xamarin.essentials, a framework that allows cross-platform mobile and desktop development with the same set of libraries, .net standard.

+###building

+to build the app, you nead:

+* visual studio 2019 or later
+* xamarin.forms stable version 5 or later
+* the latest android sdk and windows sdk, not to be confused with the minimum required to run the autoaccess app, more on that later.

+in order to build the project, open the autoaccess.sln file in visual studio, see above for required versions.
+Next, depending on what project you want to build, you do the following:

+* for android:
+  1. Right-click the autoaccess.android project in the solution explorer, then select archive autoaccess
+  2. When it finished building, visual studio will tell you so.
+Now, click the "distribute..." button and select ad-hock distribution.
+Next, follow the wizard through the steps, including signing the built android archive either with a pre-made key, or you are given the option to make one on the spot.
+When you completed the signing and entered the password, browse to where the built and signed android package should be saved.
+* for the universal windows platform(modern windows 10 application):
+  1. Right-click the project, then select publish, then create app packages.
+  2. Select the sideloading option, then press next.
+  3. As with the android application, you can choose to sign the package with either a certificate on your machine or create a new one.
+  4. Select the architecture for which the app will work, x86, x64, arm, etc.
+  5. Like the android steps, make sure you complete the wizard, including typing the cert password to complete the signing.
+In the end, the completed package is found in the app packages in the uwp project folder.

 ## supported platforms